-However, you are not always going to be able to use dried basil in place of fresh basil, for example, if a salad calls for fresh basil leaves to be added, then dried bail is really not going to work for you!
+However, you are not always going to be able to use dried basil in place of fresh basil, for example, if a salad calls for fresh basil leaves to be added, then dried basil is really not going to work for you!

 If your recipe requires fresh basil leaves, then dried basil probably isn’t going to cut it.
-However there are several culinary herbs with a similar flavor profile to basil which make great substitutes for basil.
+However, there are several culinary herbs with a similar flavor profile to basil which make great substitutes for basil.
 Try:

 - Oregano.
 This culinary herb has a flavor very similar to the flavor of basil, slightly spicy, slightly sweet flavor.
 This herb works as an excellent substitute for basil in many Italian dishes.